azat-co/practicalnode/chapter6/chapter6.md

 1. `express.cookieParser()`: allows for parsing of the client/request cookies
 2. `express.session()`: exposes the `res.session` object in each request handler, and stores data in the app memory or some other persistent store like MongoDB or Redis

+Note: in `express-session` version 1.5.0 and higher, there's no need to add the `cookie-parser` middleware.
+In fact, it might lead to some bad behavior.
+So it's recommended to use `express-sesison` by itself because it will parse and read cookie by itself.

 Needless to say, `cookie-parser` and `express-session` must be installed via npm into the project's `node_modules` folder, i.e., you need to install them with `npm i cookie-parser express-session -SE`.